 The Five Tibetan Rites

-Also known as the Fountain of Youth — five simple daily exercises, practised by Tibetan lamas for centuries, taking around 10–20 minutes a day.
+Two things live on this page.
+The Five Tibetan Rites — the “Fountain of Youth” — five simple daily exercises practised by Tibetan lamas for centuries, taking 10–20 minutes a day.
+And my Lifestyle Architecture: the complete system I've fine-tuned over many years — meditation, sleep, one-meal-a-day nutrition, deliberate hot-and-cold stress — for driving hard without burning out.
 Shared by Adrian — “Kiwi Adrian” — from Papamoa Beach, New Zealand.

-⬇ Download the book (PDF) How to do the Five Rites
+⬇ Download the book (PDF) How to do the Five Rites Lifestyle Architecture

 Adrian on top of the Papamoa Hills